Home » The DoJiggy Fundraising Blog » U.S. Raffle Laws by State: A Comprehensive Guide

 • Intuitive User Experience: Simplified navigation for administrators and users.

-• Legal Compliance: Includes free entry options and customizable official rules.
+• Legal Compliance: Our platform manages free entry options and customizable official rules.

 • Social Media Integration: Encourage sharing with rewards for social referrals.